moritonal/CodingWithTom/tutorials/Tutorial_DownloadData.md

 ## Add the `Type` of the asset

-We know know we can set the label of the point on the map with the third argument to our objective.
+We now know we can set the label of the point on the map with the third argument to our objective.

 Use the `Type` field on our data to write the asset's type next to it's dot on the map.